 Download and print a copy from this web site

 Call 1-888-776-6886 during our business hours from 8:00 a.m. - 5:00 p.m.
 ET, Monday to Friday.

 Drop into any BMO Bank of Montreal branch

-There is no minimum amount required to open a BMO InvestorLine TFSA or RESP account.
-The minimum amount needed to open all other types of BMO InvestorLine accounts is $5,000.
+There is no minimum amount required to open any BMO InvestorLine account.
 Your initial balance can be a deposit, transfer, or a combination.

 BMO InvestorLine is a member of the Canadian Investor Protection Fund (CIPF).
 As such, clients' accounts at BMO InvestorLine are covered by CIPF up to $1,000,000.
 The CIPF does not cover clients' losses that result from changing market values.
 Visit the CIPF for more information or contact us for a brochure for more details.